-- Negotiate with your child about what’s an appropriate amount of time to spend online.
-Software programs that can limit the amount of time spent online might be useful for some families.
+- Negotiate guidelines for online time.
+Software programs that limit the amount of time spent online might be useful for some families.

-- Encourage your child to accept ‘friend requests’ only if she knows the person and is sure of the other person’s identity – that is, if she knows the person really is who they say they are.
+- Encourage your child to accept friend requests only if she knows the person and is sure of the other person’s identity – that is, if she knows the person really is who they say they are.